nlarusstone/corels-test/README.md

 Cynthia's optimization.

-Cynthia suggested using a regularized upper bound, since this will be tighter.
+Cynthia suggested using a regularized bound, since this will be tighter.

 from Hongyu
 -----------